 • Faerie Fire – Faerie Fire is an AOE debuff spell, placing an effect on characters in the area that improves Attack Rolls against them.
 It requires Concentration to maintain the spell, but you’re generally going to have considerably better results from attack rolls as long as you can maintain this on your targets.
 Just be careful not to place it on your allies by accident.
 This also pulls targets out of any effects that make them invisible.

 • Healing Word – Healing Word is a nice healing spell that can be used at long range.
 At first glance, you might think that Cure Wounds is better, due to its higher potential healing roll.
-However Cure Wounds can only be cast at Melee Range which gives it a major disadvantage versus Healing Word, and Healing Word is also a Bonus Action, meaning you can still attack or cast another cantrip or spell on the same turn.
+However, this is a mistake.
+Cure Wounds can only be cast at Melee Range, which gives it a major disadvantage versus Healing Word, and Healing Word is also a Bonus Action, meaning you can still attack or cast another cantrip or spell on the same turn.

 Note that the number of Prepared Spells we can have depends on our Character Level and our Wisdom.
 Each character Level will give another slot, and increasing our Wisdom skill further will also add to this.